peppelinux/Django-Identity/README.md

 - https://github.com/knaperek/djangosaml2/issues/113

 ### wayf and dicovery-service
-IdP Discovery Service flow described in the specification (http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-idp-discovery.pdf?) is made of the following steps:
+IdP Discovery Service flow described in [SAML2 specifications](http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-idp-discovery.pdf?) is made of the following steps:

 - SP is configured to use a remote IdP Discovery Service to determine the IdP to be used for the Federation SSO operation
 - The SP redirects the user to the IdP Discovery Service via a 302 HTTP redirect and provides the following parameters in the query string